TakeshiKovacs0610/Symbolic-Differentiator/ReadMe.md

 ## Features

 1. Elementary exponential, logarithmic, trignometric functions and their compositions along with basic arithmetic operations.
+Also currently we only use integers

 2. The function is assumed to be of the variable `x` and other variables are taken as symbols.
 The symbols can start with lowercase letters and thereafter can contain alphanumerics and underscores